Pelagicore/softwarecontainer/doc/chapters/integration-guidelines/10-write-buffers.rst

 ==========================

-To enable the write buffers for the filesystems of an app, you need to specify a short json object that is sent to the SoftwareContainerAgent.Create method.
+To enable the write buffers for the filesystems of an app, you need to specify a short json object that is sent to the ``com.pelagicore.SoftwareContainerAgent.Create(id)`` method.
 What will happen is described in detail in the :ref:`Filesystem <filesystems>` chapter.

 Example